Satellite-im/Uplink/ui/docs/common-patterns.md

 ### 5. Create a new layout

 Sometimes you're working on very big features and want to add a whole new "page" or layout in the application.
 These are located under the Layouts folder.
-Ideally layouts should contain minimal styling and use common orginization patterns to keep the layout clean and easy to read.
+Ideally layouts should contain minimal styling and use common organization patterns to keep the layout clean and easy to read.
 You can find the layouts module here: `src/layouts/mod.rs`.
 Your layout may mutate or read state however it should leave all the interaction from the user to the component.
 The layout should only be responsible for rendering the component and any other elements that are required to make the layout work.

 ## Other Common Patterns